Lyft Car Accident Claims: What You Need To Know

 The No-Fault PIP medical benefits coverage levels that may apply include: (1) $50,000 for drivers on Medicaid; (2) $250,000; (3) $500,000; and (4) unlimited.
 (MCL 500.3107c(1)(a)) Significantly, if Lyft is the “named insured” on a policy, then the only coverage levels available are $250,000, $500,000 and unlimited.
 (MCL 500.3107c(7))

 Need help?
 Call the attorneys at Michigan Auto Law

 If you have been injured in a Lyft car accident and would like to speak with an experienced injury lawyer, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+Contact us here to get help from an experienced attorney or you can use the chat feature on our website.